 State statute (RCW 39.58) requires that all deposits of public funds be made with qualified public depositaries, protected through the actions of the Public Deposit Protection Commission (PDPC), comprised of the State Treasurer, Governor and Lieutenant Governor.
-State law requires that all deposits of public funds over and above federally insured amounts (including Certificates Of Deposit) be collateralized in accordance with regulations of the PDPC Washington Public Deposit Protection Commission (RCW 39.58).
-All collateral is held by the Washington Public Deposit Protection Commission PDPC.
-The amount of collateral varies for different institutions, but is never to be less than 10% of public funds deposited in the institution.
+State law requires that all deposits of public funds over and above federally insured amounts (including Certificates Of Deposit) be collateralized in accordance with regulations of the PDPC.
+All collateral is held by the PDPC.
 The PDPC ensures public funds deposited in banks are protected should a financial institution become insolvent.
 The names of authorized public depositaries may be found at: https://tre.wa.gov/pdpc-banks/